Originally published in July of 2015, this post has stood the test of time. We feel many of our new fans will enjoy it.

 #4.
 Theo Fleury Loses It

-Years later, Nail Yakupov repeated a similar celebration when he scored his second goal of his career in 2013.
+Years later, Nail Yakupov repeated a similar celebration when he scored the second goal of his career in 2013.

 3. Tiger Williams Takes a Ride